Top Lesbian Christmas Movies to watch this Holiday Season

 Stream on Prime.

 Under the Christmas Tree was Lifetime’s first Christmas movie featuring a lesbian romance, and we are thrilled to say it didn’t disappoint.
-Yes, it is a little cheesy and definitely a little predictable but gives all the Christmassy feels.
-The movie is wholesome, cheery and really delivers everything you expect from a Lifetime movie.
-The perfect complement to a cosy night in snuggled up with your favourite person and a big box of Quality Street.
+As for a lesbian Christmas movie, yes, it is a little cheesy and a little predictable but gives all the Christmassy feels.
+The movie is wholesome, and cheery and delivers everything you expect from a Lifetime movie.
+The perfect complement to a cosy night in snuggled-up with your favourite person and a big box of Quality Street.

 Lesbian Christmas Movies